 - I’ve renamed Label as Location – so I know where each scene takes place.

-- I’ve not changed Status – it will prove useful when I start to edit.
+- Not changed Status – it will prove useful when I start to edit.

 - I’ve set up custom metadata for POV – see the blog post on 16 October.